connie-reinholdsson/word_counter/README.md

 ### Deployment instructions
 1. ```git clone https://github.com/connie-reinholdsson/word_counter.git```
-2. Run ```cd word_counter```
+2. Run ```cd word_counter``` in terminal
 2. Run ```node src/wordCounter.js``` in terminal
 3. To change text file, replace file in 'book.txt'.

 ### User Stories
 ```
 As a user,
-So that I can use the application,
+So that I can use Word Counter,
 I want to be able to feed the application a text file.
 ```
 ```
 As a user,
-So that I can use the application,
+So that I can use Word Counter,
 I want to be able to see a list of all the individual words that appear in the text file.
 ```
 ```
 As a user,
-So that I can use the application,
+So that I can use Word Counter,
 I want to be able to see the number of times each word appears in the text file.
 ```
 ```
 As a user,
-So that I can use the application,
+So that I can use Word Counter,
-I want to be able to see if that word is a prime number.
+I want to be able to see if the number of times a word occurs is a prime number.
 ```